DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
 ![logo](https://j8r.github.io/DPlatform/img/logo.svg)
  **DPlatform** helps you to install applications easily and manage them.
  #### Would you want to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
 To have applications you need simply, quickly without an headache putting time in complicated commands and configurations?
 Deploy applications/services easily and turn your server, even a cheap Raspberry Pi, to a cloud platform.
+#### Would you want to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
+To have applications you need simply, quickly without an headache putting time in complicated commands and configurations?
+Deploy applications/services easily and turn your server, even a cheap Raspberry Pi, to a cloud platform.
 ![main](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/main.png)
 ![install](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/install.png)